Adel-George/Sudoku-Game-kids/README.md

-# Image Sudoku Game for Kids
+# Sudoku Game for Kids

 This game is a kid-friendly version of Sudoku, where images replace the traditional numbers.
 Instead of filling in numbers, children will solve Sudoku puzzles by selecting and arranging images in a 4x4 grid.
 The game aims to engage children in a fun and visually stimulating way while improving their problem-solving skills.
 #  Demo